kbmackenzie/mewlix/README.md

 The standard library defines a variety of higher order functions, including (but not limited to): `map`, `fold`, `filter`, `take_while`, `drop_while`, among others.

-Additionally, the standard library defines a few functions for partial function application:
+Additionally, the standard library defines a helper function for partial function application, `ap`, along with a few variations of it.
+They can be used to partially apply functions, like in this example:

 ```lua
 takes "std.meows"